WebJSP/manga-reader/README.md

 {
   "volume": [0-9]+, /* number of the volume (1+) */
-  "name": "Volume [0-9]+", /* used in the menu creation */ "description": "", /* used in the menu creation */
+  "name": "Volume [0-9]+", /* used in the menu creation */ "description": "", /* used in the menu creation, could be used markdown */ "chapters": [
-  "chapters": [
     {
       "no": [0-9]+, /* number of the chapter (1+) */